 Automated tools are only as good as their implementation and the level of analysis they perform.
 If tools are not configured to assess all areas of potential security risk then some vulnerabilities or attacks will not be detected.
-In addition, if tools are not regularly updated, including updates for new vulnerabilities and attack methods, their effectiveness will be reduced.
+Maintenance of the tools is important to ensure that emerging threats and vulnerabilities are able to be identified.
+Failure to do so will reduce the effectiveness to identify vulnerabilities.